 The Active Transportation Plan sets forth a new approach to satisfying transportation and recreation demand, working toward a multi-layered active transportation network of roadways, trails, waterways, and supporting programs and services that facilitate sustainable, safe and healthy transportation.
 The AT Plan aims to shift demand to active modes that encourage physical activity and reduce carbon emissions, while building a healthier, more sustainable community.
 Although there are significant challenges, there are also a number of opportunities that the Regional District of Nanaimo can leverage in order to achieve increased walking and cycling without compromising safety, security and comfort.

 The Regional District of Nanaimo (RDN) has initiated a project to review land that is suitable for farming in Electoral Area 'H'.
 The project will provide information to be considered as part of the Electoral Area 'H' Official Community Plan Review.

 One of the primary outcomes of this project is to increase confidence in the accuracy of the ALR boundary in Area 'H'.
 The project is designed to identify discrepancies and to evaluate land lying within and outside the ALR for its suitability for farming.

 The project's findings will be used to update existing agricultural data for Area 'H', and will be used to inform the Electoral Area 'H' OCP Review.
 Further, the information from the study may be used if the RDN were to pursue an application to the ALC for an ALR boundary adjustment in the future.
 This project does not imply that property will be excluded from or included in the ALR, nor make it easier to develop.

-The project started in June 2016 and is scheduled to conclude in early 2017.
+The project started in June 2016 and is scheduled to conclude in the spring of 2017.